 IF @TotalMaarks >= 50

-If the above condition is TRUE then Sql Server Goto statement inside the If block will take the execution to the Pass label, and execute the statements inside the Pass label
+If the above condition is TRUE, then the Sql Server Goto statement inside the If block will take the execution to the Pass label, and execute the statements inside the Pass label

 PRINT ' Congratulations ' PRINT ' You pass the Examination '<br>

-When the condition is FLASE (Else block is executed).
+When the condition is FALSE (Else block executed).
 It means, Goto statement inside the Else block will take the execution to the Fail label, and execute the statements inside the Fail label

 PRINT ' You Failed! ' PRINT ' Better Luck Next Time '

-NOTE: Although SQL Server supports GOTO statement, it is always good practice to avoid using it or at least minimize the usage.
+NOTE: Although it supports the GOTO statement, it is always good practice to avoid using it or at least minimize the usage.